FervKa/credit-card-info/README.md

 My Name is Stiven, I am a Web Developer and I made this.
 This project has no .env, so, it can be used anywhere.

+## Initial Scripts

+In the project, you have to run as the first step, the command:
+### `npm i --legacy-peer-deps`

+This command will install the node_modules folder, and install the necessary dependencies for its correct functioning.

 ## Available Scripts

 In the project directory, you can run: